kunalshekhar223/Coursera_Capstone/README.md

 Demo added and Functions added

-view this file by clicking below as github is not loading the notebook https://nbviewer.jupyter.org/github/kunalshekhar223/Coursera_Capstone/blob/main/coursera%20capstone.ipynb
+view the coursera capstone file by clicking below as github is not loading the notebook https://nbviewer.jupyter.org/github/kunalshekhar223/Coursera_Capstone/blob/main/coursera%20capstone.ipynb